 A MAC address will look something like 00:4F:6G:00:EE, and it will be 100% unique to you.
 No other device in the world will have it, and anything that connects to the internet has to have one.

-When you set up your router, you can tell it to only allow connections from specified MAC addresses, meaning that you have to add them individually otherwise the device can't connect, even if it has the password.
+When you set up your router, you can tell it to only allow connections from specific MAC addresses, meaning that you have to add them individually otherwise the device can't connect, even if it has the password.

-See our wireless broadband deals
+Browse our range of wireless broadband-only deals

 Every broadband provider will send a Wi-Fi router to all of its new customers.
 If you get a basic ADSL package, you can expect a simple router that does the job of connecting you to the internet and very little else.